Johnny Weissmuller: Olympics

+Film career

-Weissmuller's first film was the non-speaking role of Adam in the movie Glorifying the American Girl.
+Weissmuller's first film was the non-speaking role of Adonis in the movie Glorifying the American Girl.
 He appeared wearing only a fig leaf while hoisting actress Mary Eaton on his shoulders.
 He was noticed by the writer Cyril Hume, which led to his big break playing Tarzan in Tarzan the Ape Man in 1932.

 When asked to play Tarzan, Weissmuller was already under contract to model BVD underwear.
 MGM agreed to have actresses such as Greta Garbo and Marie Dressler featured in BVD ads so that he could be released from his BVD contract.
 The author of Tarzan, Edgar Rice Burroughs, was pleased with Weissmuller, although he so hated the studio's depiction of Tarzan as an individual who barely spoke English that he created his own concurrent Tarzan series starring Herman Brix as a suitably articulate version of the character (as is true to the original books).

 Weissmuller is considered the definitive Tarzan.
 He originated the famous Tarzan yell, which was created by sound recordist Douglas Shearer.
 Shearer recorded Weissmuller's normal yell, but manipulated it and played it in reverse.

 Weissmuller went on to play the lead in the film Jungle Jim.
 He appeared in sixteen Jungle Jim movies over eight years, going on to film 26 episodes of the Jungle Jim TV series.

 Weissmuller retired from acting in 1957.

 Personal life

-Weissmuller was married five times: band and club singer Bobbe Arnst (married 1931, divorced 1933); actress Lupe Vélez (married 1933, divorced 1939); Beryl Scott (married 1939, divorced 1948); Allene Gates (married 1948, divorced 1962); and Maria Gertrude Baumann (born 1921, died 2004; married from 1963 until his death in 1984).
+Weissmuller was married five times: to band and club singer Bobbe Arnst (married 1931, divorced 1933); to actress Lupe Vélez (married 1933, divorced 1939); to Beryl Scott (married 1939, divorced 1948); to Allene Gates (married 1948, divorced 1962); and to Maria Gertrude Baumann (born 1921, died 2004; they were married from 1963 until his death in 1984).

-With his third wife, Beryl, he had three children, Johnny Weissmuller, Jr. (1940–2006), Wendy Anne Weissmuller (born 1942), and Heidi Elizabeth Weissmuller (1944–1962), who was killed in a car crash.
+With his third wife, Beryl, Weissmuller had three children: Johnny Weissmuller, Jr. (1940–2006), Wendy Anne Weissmuller (born 1942), and Heidi Elizabeth Weissmuller (1944–1962), who was killed in a car crash.
 He also had a stepdaughter with Baumann, Lisa Weissmuller-Gallagher.

-Weissmuller saved many peoples' lives throughout his own life.
-One very notable instance was in 1927: whilst training for the Chicago Marathon, Weissmuller saved 11 people from drowning after a boat accident.
-On July 28, 1927, sixteen children, ten women, and one man drowned, when the Favorite, a small excursion boat cruising from Lincoln Park to Municipal Pier (Navy Pier), capsized half a mile off North Avenue in a sudden, heavy squall.
-Seventy-five women and children and a half dozen men sank with the boat when it tipped over, but rescuers saved over fifty of them.
+Weissmuller saved many people's lives throughout his own life.
+One very notable instance was in 1927 during training for the Chicago Marathon, when Weissmuller saved 11 people from drowning after a boat accident.
+On July 28, 1927, 16 children, 10 women, and 1 man drowned when the Favorite, a small excursion boat cruising from Lincoln Park to Municipal Pier (Navy Pier), capsized half a mile off North Avenue in a sudden, heavy squall.
+When the boat tipped over, 75 women and children and 6 men sank with the boat, but rescuers saved over 50 of them.
 Weissmuller was one of the Chicago lifeguards who saved many.